peter hanson's field guide to interesting film

 “Throw Momma From the Train” (1987).
 Danny DeVito’s first and best directorial effort offered a wonderfully dark alternative to the Day-Glo pap of big-budget ’80s comedy, using the plot hook of Patricia Highsmith’s “Strangers on a Train” for a character-driven freakout.
 DeVito plays a damaged adult plagued by his overbearing ogre of a mother (Anne Ramsey), and Billy Crystal plays the writing instructor inadvertently sucked into DeVito’s twisted world.
 DeVito’s character is an exuberant man-child forever thwarted in his attempts to leave the nest, and Crystal’s character is a cynical scribe whose career is in neutral.
 The odd-couple dynamic feels strangely organic, with the leading players operating in graceful comic unison; DeVito adopts some of Crystal’s avuncular warmth while Crystal appropriates a touch of DeVito’s creepy vitriol.
 Future director Barry Sonnenfeld, in one of his finest hours as a cinematographer, invests the slapstick bits with tonalities approaching real menace, and he clouds key scenes in shadows straight out of ’40s noir.
 Similarly, screenwriter Stu Silver, a vet of Crystal’s old sitcom “Soap,” surrounds his weird protagonists with even weirder supporting characters.
 It all goes a little soft in the end, but most of the film is wickedly funny.

 "Time After Time" (1979).
 The auspicious launch of Nicholas Meyer's directing career, this imaginative romp begins in Victorian London, when H.G.
 Wells (Malcolm McDowell) discovers that one of his society friends (David Warner) is the killer known as Jack the Ripper.
 Little problem—Jack just took flight in H.G.'s time machine, the very one described in H.G.'s book.
 So our intrepid hero ventures through time, and finds himself chasing Jack through '70s San Francisco, where rock music, modern sexual mores, and cars assault his senses.
 McDowell revels in a rare sympathetic role, and Warner contributes his signature elegant villainy, but the real joy of the piece is the exuberant fish-out-of-water material, presented in high "Connecticut Yankee in King Arthur's Court" style.
-Meyer later mined this same vein for the script of "Star Trek IV," the 1986 series entry that presents the Enterprise crew as fish out of water in, you guessed it, San Francisco.
-Funny, smart, quite creepy at times, and filled with endearingly retro visual effects, "Time After Time" also features one of Mary Steenburgen's first appearances, as the modern girl who captures H.G.'s timeswept heart.
+(Meyer later mined this same vein for the script of 1986's "Star Trek IV: The Voyage Home," featuring the Enterprise crew as fish out of water in, you guessed it, San Francisco.)
+Funny, smart, quite frightening at times, and filled with endearingly old-school visual effects, "Time After Time" also features one of Mary Steenburgen's first appearances, as the modern girl who captures H.G.'s timeswept heart.

 "To Live and Die in L.A."
 (1985).
 Several years after he'd been written off by critics and audiences, William Friedkin unleashed this perverse, frightening thriller that plays like a West Coast companion piece to his New York-set "The French Connection" (1971).
 Dealing with Feds and counterfeiters instead of cops and drug runners, Friedkin recaptures much of the previous picture's excitement.
 He even complements the famous "French Connection" car chase with a terrifying sequence involving vehicles blasting the wrong way through oncoming traffic on an L.A. freeway.
 While ostensibly a mano-a-mano story involving reckless Fed Richard Chance (William L. Petersen) and artistically minded counterfeiter Rick Masters (Willem Dafoe), the movie gets weirder as it progresses, employing visual trickery, disquieting sexuality, and shocking plot twists.
 The metallic, eerie score by '80s group Wang Chung sets the mood perfectly.
 Much more than a cop movie, "To Live and Die in L.A." is soaked in Friedkin's bleak worldview.